alekzandr/kaggle/lanl_earthquake/README.md

 </ol>

 <h3>Notes</h3>
 My current model uses a single LightGBM model.
 Some top public kernels use RNNs, Support Vector Regressors, and CatBoosting or an ensemble of these.
-This is worth exploring.
+This is worth exploring. //1-14-2019//

+Implemented an SVR.
+Cross Validation MAE readch 1.3.

 <h3>References</h3>
 Public kernels worth looking into: